Siel DK 600 1980's Six Voice Analog Synthesizer

 Here is an archive containing the three different versions of Siel Opera 6/DK 600 firmware mentioned on this page.

-And here is an archive containing my V10 firmware, based on "OP6-09" with changes mentioned above.
+And here is an archive containing my V10 firmware, based on "OP6-09" with the changes mentioned above.
+This is the first version I created, before I added CC support.

 Please note: Taking a DK 600 apart and replacing chips must be done carefully, or damage to the synthesizer could result.
 It should only be attempted by someone familiar with this type of work.
 I will not be responsible for any damage to any instrument caused by either proper or improper use of the information offered here.